FieldShield is a new fiber delivery method aimed at reducing the cost of broadband deployment.

 Available in bulk reels or factory terminated, FieldShield offers total installation flexibility.
 FieldShield Pushable Fiber can be pushed by hand up to 100 feet or to distances up to 500 feet for direct bury applications and 300 feet for plenum and riser environments with the use of the FieldShield Assist Module, Clearfield’s cordless drill-driven machine.
 In situations where required installation distances make pushing by hand labor-intensive, the FieldShield Assist Module provides the extra boost to simplify installation.
 Eliminating potential catastrophic damage due to buckling or folding of the fiber optic cable, this hand-held tool houses an integrated clutch that engages when resistance reaches a threshold that could damage the cable.
 Longer installation distances can be accomplished through push/pull methods as all microduct products are supplied with a 50lb pre-placed pull string.

-A factory pre-connectorized FieldShield Pushable Connector eliminates costly labor in the field and presents reliable, consistent and guaranteed performance along with lower installation costs.
-After being installed in the microduct, the slip-resistant protective housing is removed and the Dual LC or SC connector snaps together - all in seconds, providing the most cost-effective, tech-friendly means of installing optical fiber without jeopardizing fiber protection.
+A factory pre-connectorized FieldShield Pushable Connector eliminates costly labor in the field and presents reliable, consistent and guaranteed performance for FieldShield Drop Cables, along with lower installation costs.
+After being installed in the microduct, the slip-resistant protective housing is removed and the SC and LC Pushable Connectors snap together - all in seconds, providing the most cost-effective, tech-friendly means of installing optical fiber without jeopardizing fiber protection.

 The FieldShield Multiport SmarTerminal extends the reach of FieldShield optical fiber to the hardened connector marketplace.
 Teaming a FieldShield Pushable Connector with a field-installable, tool-less smart housing that provides a water tight seal decreases installation and maintenance time, while providing superior durability and reliability in the drop segment of the network.
 These new solutions, FieldShield Hardened Connectors and the FieldShield Multiport SmarTerminal, bring together the advantages of hardened connector technology with the ease of use and cost reductions associated with pushable fiber.